-Abelmoschus esculentus, also known as Okra is native to Africa and a beautiful relative of Hibiscus, was brought to North America in the 1600s.
-This tropical plant quickly became popular in the Deep South both as a side dish and as a thickening for gumbo and stews.
+Abelmoschus esculentus, also known as Okra, is a beautiful relative of Hibiscus native to Africa.
+It was brought to North America in the 1600s.
+This tropical plant quickly became popular in the Deep South as a side dish and as a thickening for gumbo and stews.
 It can, however, thrive in any climate where corn will grow.
-Depending on the cultivar, the large-flowered, fast-growing plants reach 2 to 6 feet (60 cm to 1.8 m) tall.
-Varieties with colorful stems and leaves, such as Abelmoschus esculentus ‘Burgundy’, make attractive garden borders.
+Depending on the cultivar, the large-flowered, fast-growing plants reach 2 to 6 feet (60 cm to 1.8 m).
+Varieties with colorful stems and leaves, such as Abelmoschus esculentus 'Burgundy', make attractive garden borders.

 Okra needs full sun.
 It will grow in ordinary garden soil but does best in fertile loam, particularly where a nitrogen-fixing crop, such as early peas, grew previously.

 When seeding Okra directly in the ground, wait until after the soil has warmed and the air temperature is at least 60°F (16°C).
-Use fresh seed, and soak it overnight or nick each seed coat with a file to encourage germination.
-Sow seed 0.5 inch (1.2 cm) deep in light soil and 1 inch (2.5 cm) deep in heavy soil; spacing is 3 inches (7.5 cm) apart in rows 3 feet (90 cm) apart.
+Then, use fresh seed, and soak it overnight or nick each seed coat with a file to encourage germination.
+Sow seed is 0.5 inches (1.2 cm) deep in light soil and 1 inch (2.5 cm) deep in heavy soil; spacing is 3 inches (7.5 cm) apart in rows 3 feet (90 cm) apart.
 Thin seedlings to 18 to 24 inches (45 to 60 cm) apart, always leaving the strongest of the young plants.

 Many people find their skins are sensitive to the pods' prickly spines, so wear gloves and long sleeves when harvesting, or plant a spineless variety such as Abelmoschus esculentus 'Clemson Spineless'.